godatadriven/godatadriven-blog/content/production-ready-data-science.md

 we can review the code they wrote.
 And we're very good at it and have fun while doing it!
 [Get in touch.](mailto:signal@godatadriven.com)

+_I wrote this post after a lot of brainstorming with the team.
+A big thank you goes in particular to Gabriele for reading everything and giving me precious feedback, together his experience at some of the largest Dutch enterprises._

 [^1]: A lack of vision is a much broader issue than 1-4 as it can bring even the largest and most flourishing corporations to the ground (a great read about this is [Good to Great](https://en.wikipedia.org/wiki/Good_to_Great)).
 I included it nonetheless as it